zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 First, create an intial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).

-Next, go the the newly created project directory and consult the provided ``README.md`` in there.
+Next, go to the newly created project directory and consult the provided ``README.md`` in there.

 # Functional implementation